mikeagun/staticimp/README.md

 - can support multiple backends simultaneously
  - the supported backend drivers are compiled in, but you can set up multiple backends (e.g. gitlab1,gitlab2) with different configs
  - current backend drivers: gitlab, debug
+- flexible configuration file support with both server config and project config
-- configuration supports placeholders to pull config values from requests
+  - supports placeholders to pull config values from requests
     - e.g. `{@id}` in entry config gets replaced with entry uid
   - loads server config from `staticman.yml`
   - project-specific config can be stored in project repo
   - entry validation checks for allowed/required fields
-- extra fields can be generated from config
+  - generated fields
     - e.g. to add uid/timestamp to stored entry
-- can transform fields in config
+  - field transforms
     - current transforms: slugify, md5, sha256
 - moderated comments
-  - commits entries to new branch and creates merge request to accept comment
+  - commits entries to new branch and creates merge request instead of commiting directly to target branch

 # Work In Progress

 staticimp is a work-in-progress.
-The basic features are stable, but thorough test code is still needed and there are some missing important features that I am still implementing.
+The basic features are stable, but thorough test code is still needed and there are some important features that I am still implementing.

 **Features still to implement**
 - thorough test code